-The UO_2 fuel requirements already committed for the various reactors built and under construction are shown in Figure 45 starting with the first charge for NPD, Douglas Point, RAPP, Pickering, Bruce and Gentilly, and replacement charges.
-To indicate the growing demand of production in the future, Figure 46 shows the cumulative supply required to 1990 (based on only Ontario Hydro's projected requirements).
+The $UO_2$ fuel requirements already committed for the various reactors built and under construction are shown in Figure 44 starting with the first charge for NPD, Douglas Point, RAPP, Pickering, Bruce and Gentilly, and replacement charges.
+To indicate the growing demand of production in the future, Figure 45 shows the cumulative supply required to 1990.
 This would have to be increased by any further commitments by other utilities or export orders.
-This increased demand over the years is reflected in the fabricators' production rate per year, which must be maintained to meet it.
+This increased demand over the years is reflected in the fabricator's production rate per year, which must be maintained to meet it.

-Figure 45 Committed UO2 Requirements for Canadian Power Reactors
+Figure 44 Committed $UO_2$ Requirements for Canadian Power Reactors

-Figure 47 shows the production rate per year, indicating that both companies have to be up to approximately 400 tons a year by 1980.
+Figure 46 shows the production per year, indicating that both companies have to be up to approximately 400 Mg a year by 1980.

 CGE is slightly ahead of Westinghouse in capacity right now, as they have had experience with the large first charge Pickering order, although both have replacement orders for 1973.
-When Bruce first charge and future Pickering replacement orders are placed at the end of this year both companies will be expanding very rapidly and have already started to do so for 1973.
-By 1990 the annual production capacity of both companies will have to be approaching 1000 tons a year to allow for the requirements of other utilities.
+When Bruce first charge and future Pickering replacement orders are placed, both companies will be expanding very rapidly and have already started to do so.
+By 1990 the annual production capacity of both companies will have to be approaching 1000 Mg a year to allow for the requirements of other utilities.

-Figure 47 Fuel Production Rate Per Year
+Figure 46 Fuel Production Rate Per Year